 What forms of payment do you accept?
 Visa, MasterCard, AmEx, PayPal, and ApplePay, or you can choose COD and send us an EMT (Interac E-Transfer).
 We also take cash if we meet in person.

 Where are you located?
-Close to Calgary, Alberta, Canada.
+In the Okanagan area, BC, Canada.

-Can I pick up my order in the Calgary area?
+Can I pick up my order in the Okanagan area?
 Yes.
 Our warehouse is near Kelowna, so we can arrange to meet; we offer free delivery in the surrounding and nearby areas.

 How long will it take to send my order?
 Order are generally shipped within the next week of your order date.
 Arrival depends on canada post and your distance.
 Freight shipping for larger orders take a little longer.
 Shipping might be delayed during the busy spring / summer season.
 If you need your order for a match or specific date, please call or write and we'll work into the night!

 Do you make custom targets?
 Yes.
 Some ranges need sizes, shapes, or hole patterns to match their range equipment or rules.
 Some customers want a specific size of wolf or tactical torso.
 We make custom targets, stands, and brackets.
 Easy, and reasonably priced.